MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-list-to-page.md

 ## Add a list to the page

-Now that you have created your table and view, let's add a list to a page.
+This video will show you how to add a list to a page.
 <br>
 <br>